require-gio/globe-comparison/README.md

 **In short:** Three full-stack examples, identical functionality (3D Globe + country API), different frontends.
 The goal is reproducible comparisons of model outputs on identical UI/UX flows.

+### Specification Consistency with Spec-Kit
+This experiment uses [**spec-kit**](https://github.com/github/spec-kit) to maintain specification consistency across all three implementations.
+Each app shares the same `spec.md` file that defines the feature requirements and behavior — only `plan.md` and `tasks.md` differ based on the technologies used.
+This approach ensured reproducible feature parity and made framework-specific implementation differences measurable and comparable.

 ---

 ## 🔧 Repository Structure (Overview)